stanislawbartkowski/CACenter/README.md

 # Issue a certificate signed by this CA
 > ./ca.sh makecert certname certsub
-* certname, the file name of the certficate created
+* certname, the file name of the certificate created
 * certsub, the subject of the new certificate.
-The CN (Common Name) mustn't be the same CN of root and intermediate CA certficates.
+The CN (Common Name) mustn't be the same CN of root and intermediate CA certificate.

 Example:<br>
 > ./ca.sh makecert www.example.com /C=PL/ST=Mazovia/L=Warsaw/O=MyHome/OU=MyRoom/CN=www.example.com<br>